Josh Robert Thompson: The Josh Robert Thompson Show

 Using his online presence in August 2015, Thompson created an Indiegogo campaign that would help fund the post production costs of his pilot episode.
 In three days, Thompson's online following helped successfully fund the post production costs raising $51,613 (US) passing its original $25,000 goal.

 During post production, the audio mixing was completed at Skywalker Ranch, where Ben Burtt overlooked some of the process and found Thompson's George Lucas sketch funny.
 Ben Burtt later complimented Thompson saying that Lucas himself would love his show and his characters.

 On April 9, 2018, Thompson uploaded his pilot to various social media platforms to help gain traction, including Twitter, Instagram, and Periscope.

 Voice acting

-Since 2011, Thompson has voiced various characters on Family Guy, American Dad! and Skylanders Academy.
+Since 2011, Thompson has voiced various characters on Family Guy, American Dad!, and Skylanders Academy.
 While voicing a few sketches on Jimmy Kimmel Live!, Thompson also appeared on The Cleveland Show from 2011 until its cancellation in 2013.
 He has been the announcer of the Writers Guild of America Awards since 2017.

-Since 2019, Thompson has been currently voicing "God" with his Morgan Freeman impression on The Kelly Clarkson Show during the program's game impressions.
+Since 2019, Thompson has been voicing "God" with his Morgan Freeman impression on The Kelly Clarkson Show during the program's game segments.